-As a part of preparing the Scheme provisions recommended under Part 1 of this report careful consideration will need to be given to the land use permissibility within the North Subiaco precinct, as it will potentially differ from the standard land use permissibility applicable under the zones which apply to the Scheme as a whole.

-- The permissibility of residential uses such as Single Dwelling, Grouped Dwelling and Multiple Dwelling may need to be adjusted within the precincts to ensure that higher density residential development is prioritised over lower density development. - The permissibility of commercial uses may need to be adjusted to ensure that higher activity uses are targeted within the activity corridor, and lower activity uses are relegated to the traditionally quieter areas of Roberts Road, York Street and Churchill Avenue.

-Land use permissibility will need to be cognisant of heritage conservation throughout the precinct, and not restrict opportunities to retain such features in a development proposal.
+- As a part of preparing the Scheme provisions recommended under Part 1 of this report careful consideration will need to be given to the land use permissibility within the North Subiaco precinct, as it will potentially differ from the standard land use permissibility applicable under the zones which apply to the Scheme as a whole. - In particular: - The permissibility of residential uses such as Single Dwelling, Grouped Dwelling and Multiple Dwelling may need to be adjusted within the precincts to ensure that higher density residential development is prioritised over lower density development; - The permissibility of commercial uses may need to be adjusted to ensure that higher activity uses are targeted within the activity corridor, and lower activity uses are relegated to the traditionally quieter areas of Roberts Road, York Street and Churchill Avenue. - Land use permissibility will need to be cognisant of heritage conservation throughout the precinct, and not restrict opportunities to retain such features in a development proposal;

-The specific consideration of land uses within the precinct, irrespective of the proposed zoning of these precincts, could be achieved either through the additional use or restricted use provisions of the new Scheme.
+The specific consideration of land uses within the precinct, irrespective of the proposed zoning of these precincts, could be achieved either through the additional use or restricted use provisions of the new Scheme, or via the proposed Special Control Area for the local centre.